In a city known for “sinful” activities, there are a surprising number of museums and educational attractions to explore.

 Barbie: A Cultural Icon Exhibition at Crystals: Also at Crystals, this Barbie exhibit showcases the history of the popular doll since she first debuted in 1959.
 Highlighted are the various careers she’s held over the decades and how fashion has changed over time.

-I recently swung by, and would suggest you check out my Barbie Exhibition Review if you think it may be a good itinerary fit!
+Related: See my Barbie Exhibition Review if you think it may be a good itinerary fit!

 Art Collection at Cosmopolitan: Like Aria, Cosmopolitan has placed notable works of art around their property that can be explored for free.
 Artists on display currently include Nicola Lopez, Sylvia Hommert, and Marilyn Minter among others.